hthreads/hthreads.github.io/classes/index.md

 ## Graduate Classes Offered by the CSDL Lab

+### CSCE 5013 Post Moore’s Law Computer Architectures
+The end of Dennard scaling and slowdown of Moore’s law has ushered in a new era called Post Moore’s Law Computing.
+This course will look at the trends, applications, and emerging architectures that are defining this new era.

 ### CSCE 5843 Reconfigurable Computing
 A graduate-level course on the state of the art in Reconfigurable Computing